 As the writer at ‘Last Word On Nothing’ explains, the habit of counting has no implication upon my daily life.
 I don’t harbour any concerns that some negative situation will arise if I fail to count.
 I don’t do it in conversation (much) and it doesn’t bother me.
 It’s more like an internal, self-powered game of Snake or PacMan that keeps me amused when nothing else is particularly occupying my mind.

 I replaced the phone-word-number game for some time when I was studying solo for shorthand exams.
-I already had a job as a newspaper journalist, but I risked losing that if I didn’t pass Teeline, despite no formal training (I did agree to this – my own fault).
+I already had a job as a newspaper journalist, but I risked losing that if I didn’t pass Teeline (I did agree to this – my own fault).
 I’d write the outlines for words that I thought or said in my mind.
 And yes, sometimes I’d count the lines in the resulting outline.
 That was actually quite useful, and perhaps helped me at least get my 90wpm certificate (Teeline = nightmare, I’m still mad at myself for never getting to 100wpm).
 I still write shorthand in my head, but I prefer the counting game.

-Indeed, despite my joy in counting, maths has never been my strong point.
+Despite my joy in counting, maths has never been my strong point.
 My natural leaning is to words, theories, debate, not numbers.
 I dwell in grey, rarely in the black and white of facts.
 It’s all very odd.

 Odd.
 3 + 1 + 1.